The Advanced Guide to Content Marketing For Ecommerce

 If you’re not putting out relevant content in relevant places, you don’t exist.

 In order to build a successful ecommerce business today, you have to be able to understand and take action on this statement.
 Why?
-Because the playing field has been leveled, the old tactics no longer work, and consumers expect more from you and every other business they give their money to.
+Because the playing field has been leveled, the old tactics no longer work, software has made it easy to list products and manage inventory, and consumers expect more from you and every other business they give their money to.

 As a business owner, you’ve likely already started taking action on Gary Vaynerchuk’s warning by investing a little bit of time and money into content marketing.